FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB73]: This is too vague.
-Unless we reword top better reflect the requirement, I don’t think we can use the normative language here
+    MB73: This is too vague.
+Unless we reword top better reflect the requirement, I don't think we can use the normative language here

-    [VP]: Reformulate.
+    VP: Reformulate.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 Examples of traffic properties include:
 - Data link frame size
   - Fixed sizes as listed in Section 3.5 of [RFC1242] and in Section